 3. Based on the Alternative Service Requirements from AF, the PCF generates one or more alternative QoS Parameter Sets and/or alternative PDU Set QoS Parameter Sets for QoS flows and QoS notification control policy, which may configure the QoS information exposure via user plane.

 4. The PCF sends the PCC rules to SMF together with the alternative QoS requirements and QoS Notification Control parameter which may request to expose the QoS information via user plane.
 SMF generates the Alternative QoS Profiles and/or Alternative PDU Set QoS Profiles, and the corresponding Notification control parameter, and then sends them to the NG-RAN.

+5. SMF instructs the UPF by N4 session modification request to detect the notification(s) in the GTP-U header of UL packets and expose the notifications received by RAN to AF.

 Based on the received Alternative QoS Profiles, if Notification control is enabled in the NG-RAN, the NG-RAN will indicate the QoS related information, e.g. QoS parameters or PDU Set QoS parameter in QoS Profile, the reference of Alternative QoS profile or the reference of PDU Set QoS parameters that can no longer (or can again) be fulfilled, towards UPF via user plane if requested.
+If the NG-RAN determines that the GFBR, the PDB/PSDB or the PER/PSER of the QoS profile cannot be fulfilled, RAN sends the notifications to UPF via the UL GTP-U header together with the reference to the matching Alternative QoS Profile with the highest priority.

 UPF receives the QoS notification from NG-RAN, and send the information to AF/AS.
+UPF exposes the Notification that "GFBR can no longer be guaranteed" to AF together with the reference to the matching Alternative QoS Profile with the highest priority via the Nupf_EventExposure service API.

+Editor's note: RAN3 confirmation on impacts on NG-RAN from this procedure is required.

+6.X.3.3 Procedures of network information exposure via control plane

+The NG-RAN may also send the Notification together with the reference to the SMF via control plane.
+Alternatively, after receiving the Notification together with the reference from the RAN, the UPF may be instructed to send them to the SMF via the N4 interface.
+The SMF provides the Notification to PCF, then the PCF will exposure to the AF based on the notification received.

 6.X.4 Impacts on services, entities and interfaces